webaverse/docs/docs/create/index.md

 Webaverse loads multiple XR apps simulatenously in a shared space.
 These applications (apps) are called XRPackages (XRPKs).

-To make a Webaverse application, you create your app using one of the many supported asset types (see below) and package it into an XRPackage using  <a href="https://github.com/webaverse/xrpackage-cli" target="_blank" rel="noopener noreferrer">`xrpk`</a>.

 ## Supported Asset Types

 Webaverse supports many different asset types to enable creators to easily bring their original content directly into Webaverse.